florza/contests-engine/README.md

 # Backend for iTurnier II

 First draft for a new generation of iTurnier.org
-- backend tier written in Ruby on Rails
+- This backend tier is written in Ruby on Rails
-- frontend with any tool, first draft will probably be with Vue.js
+- Frontend could be made with any tool, a first draft as a proof of concept is made with Vue.js

-- main goal is to make it much easier for a contest manager to define und manage a contests
+The main goal is to make it much easier for a contest manager to define und manage a contest, e.g.
-- no more user registration and login necessary for the player or teams: the contest manager just sends them a link with an access token to view a contest and to enter the results of their own matches
+- No user registration and login necessary for the player or teams: the contest manager just sends them a link with an access token to view a contest and to enter the results of their own matches
+- Minimal data needed for participants, only name and shortname

-The first version will only provide minimal functionality for
+The first version of the backen will only provide minimal functionality for
 - registration and login
 - creating and editing contests and participants
 - doing the draw and generate all matches
 - edit the match results and actualize the contests state
-- contests with 1 ore more groups, each participant playing 1 match against each other of the same group, without sudden death or final groups for the group winners
+- contests with 1 ore more groups (round robin), no return matches, without sudden death or final groups for the group winners
+- knockout (sudden death, elimination game), no match for third place
 - tokens generated for read or write access to the entire contest, not only a players own matches

 ## Status